roman-milk/roman-milk.github.io/saving-me-from-helen.md

  "Honestly baby" she said, as she was climbing over the seat back, "That is no way for you to talk to your mother."

  Dad was home six days and mom did her best to fit me in where she could while he was home.
 Her theory - her reason - for climbing into my bed was to see that I got a steady supply of pussy to replace what she thought I had been getting from Helen.
 I never told her that even the hit or miss sex I was getting from her while dad was home was more than I was getting from Helen.
 In fact, before my dad got home, I was getting more from mom in one night than I got from Helen in a week.
 Then dad was off on a nine day run and he was no sooner out of sight when mom grabbed me.
-Report_Story #2